valentjn/vscode-ltex/README.md

 4. Open a L<sup>A</sup>T<sub>E</sub>X or a Markdown document, or open a new file and change the language mode to `LaTeX` or `Markdown` (open the Command Palette and select `Change Language Mode`)
 5. Wait until [ltex-ls](https://valentjn.github.io/vscode-ltex/docs/faq.html#whats-the-difference-between-vscode-ltex-ltex-ls-and-languagetool) and Java have been found; if necessary, LT<sub>E</sub>X downloads both for you.
 Alternatively, you can choose [offline installation](https://valentjn.github.io/vscode-ltex/docs/installation-how-to-use.html#offline-installation).
 6. Grammar/spelling errors will be displayed! (if there are any)

+## Note for Transitioning from LT<sub>E</sub>X 4.x

+LT<sub>E</sub>X has undergone a major rewrite in version 5.0.0.
+The most important change is that it now comes with everything included:

+- All languages are now directly included in LT<sub>E</sub>X, which eliminates the need for language support extensions (e.g., `LTeX - English support`).
+If you still have any of them installed, you may uninstall them now.
+- Due to file size restrictions of the Visual Studio Marketplace, LT<sub>E</sub>X has to download its core component (which includes LanguageTool) when activated for the first time.
+Read below for instructions on offline installation.
+- A separate Java installation is not necessary anymore.
+LT<sub>E</sub>X will automatically download a Java distribution and store it in the extension folder if no suitable Java installation (Java 8 or later) has been found on your computer.
+- A few settings have been renamed.
+Check your `settings.json` for deprecated entries.

+Find more information in the [changelog](https://valentjn.github.io/vscode-ltex/docs/changelog.html).
+In addition, you might find helpful information in the more extensive [documentation](https://valentjn.github.io/vscode-ltex/).

 ## Information & Documentation